greenpeace/gpes-test-visualisations/README.md

 First **[download a zip file with this tool](https://github.com/greenpeace/gpes-test-visualisations/archive/master.zip)** and unzip it.
 Now rename your new `gpes-test-visualisations-master` folder to the name of your project.

+It's recommended that you **start** your own local **git repository** to track changes in your project files.
+If you are a beginner in Git, you can try [Github desktop](https://desktop.github.com/).
+It's free and easy to use with your free [Github account](https://github.com/join).
+In Github desktop add your project as a local repository.

-To develop an html interactive, please **modify the html, css and js files** in the `_includes/media-1/` or `_includes/media-2/`folders.
+**To develop an html interactive**, please modify the html, css and js files in the `_includes/media-1/` or `_includes/media-2/`folders.
 Jekyll will insert them in the test templates so you have an approximate preview how it will look like in each template.

-Use `jekyll build` to build the final files and `jekyll serve` to tun a test server in your computer with the IP+port: http://127.0.0.1:4000
+Use `jekyll build` to build the final files and `jekyll serve` to tun a test server in your computer with the URL: http://127.0.0.1:4000

 ```bash
 jekyll build